Not ready for study.

 Zayd is merciful of heart to the people.

-Sometimes, the meaning of the syntactic base noun can cause ambiguity.
+Sometimes, the meaning of the syntactic annexed-to noun can cause ambiguity.
 For example if we say:

 - زَيْدٌ رَاحِمُ الْأَبْنَاءِ [modified from شرح التسهيل لابن مالك 3/104]